Saving money with salary sacrifice: beyond pensions

 5. Electric car scheme

 Electric vehicle salary sacrifice is increasingly popular.
-While it’s not exempt from the benefit in kind tax, it’s a brilliant way to help employees get a new car in a more environmentally friendly way.
+While it’s not exempt from the benefit in kind tax(it’s quite low at 2% and will rise by 1% in April 2025), it’s a brilliant way to help employees get a new car in a more environmentally friendly way.

 Employees sacrifice the cost of leasing a vehicle over a few years.
 Leasing an electric vehicle is not the same as purchasing it; at some point, the vehicle will be returned to the dealer.
 The advantage of this is that the employee does not need to bear the brunt of value depreciation (vehicles get less valuable over time, leading to a loss on resale).
 Additionally, the car can be replaced periodically without enormous cost, so as technology evolves, the driver can keep up!

-You will make NI savings as an employer, but you’ll also need to pay the benefit in kind tax.
+You will make NI savings as an employer which you can choose to share with the employee.
 Depending on the provider you use, this should result in a neutral cost to you of running the scheme, and you’ll be able to provide a great benefit for your employees.
-Working with Maji, you’ll also get an extra cost saving as an exclusive deal for our clients.

 6. Technology salary sacrifice